tyleretters/lordsofthepit.com/_pages/lords-haus.md

 Professionally printed proxies and playtest cards (markers on basic lands) are allowed.
 Please take pride in their presentation.
 All cards and sleeves must be indistinguishable when face down or shuffled.

+All participants of the 2022 Lords of the Pit Championship event must bring a prize valued of at least $20 for the prize pool.
+Creativity is encouraged.
+Some notable examples of the last prize pool included a power drill, a CE Mox Emerald, a box of Fallen Empires, mystery vinyl records, altered cards, booze, playmats, and much, much more!

+Please plan on bringing whatever cards you'd like to be stamped and signed by all attendees.

 ---

 ## Registration

 Space is again reserved to 35 participants.
-Registration will take place in three phases. **Registration is required to reserve your spot.
-Please do so as soon as your phase opens.** Any remaining spaces become immediately available to those in the next phase.
+Registration will take place across three phases.
+Submit payment before the next phase opens to secure your spot.
+Remaining spaces become immediately available to those in the next phase.
 Attempting to register before you have been invited to will only result in being refunded.

 - **Phase 1: Lords of the Pit in good standing - REGISTRATION IS NOW OPEN**
-- Phase 2: Previous participants - Opens 10am, Friday, September 10th, 2021
+- Phase 2: Previous Lords' Haüs participants - Registration opens 10am, Friday, September 10th, 2021
-- Phase 3: New initiates/friends of the club (if necessary) - 10am, Friday, October 8th, 2021
+- Phase 3: New initiates/friends of the club (if necessary) - Registration opens 10am, Friday, October 8th, 2021

-To register, please send $365 [via paypal to Lord Agra via this link.](https://paypal.me/bobagra?locale.x=en_US) When you receive an email confirming your secured slot, start getting ready to ball the fuck out of control.
+In order register, please send $365 [via paypal to Lord Agra via this link.](https://paypal.me/bobagra?locale.x=en_US) When you receive an email confirming your secured slot, start getting ready to ball the fuck out of control.

 ---

+## Pandemic Fine Print

+In the unlikely event of virus resurgence/lockdowns: If it becomes necessary to cancel Lords' Haüs 2, registration fees will be returned to participants (with exception of any non-refundable deposits incurred.)
+The biggest expense of all is the rental, which is fully refundable up to 60 days before the event.
+Unfortunately, outside of full cancellation of the event, refunds are not guaranteed after registration is confirmed.

+For your safety, it is strongly encouraged to have had the COVID-19 vaccine and any boosters recommended prior the event.